CyberBotX/SDATStuff/README.txt

                     of the NCSFLIB accordingly.
-                  - Fixed removal of output directory if there are no SSEQs found.
+                  - Fixed removal of output directory if there are no SSEQs found. v1.6 - 2014-11-07 - Added functionality for an SMAP-like file to be used to include/exclude SSEQs.

 SDAT Strip Version History
 --------------------------